Whether it was planned or by pure coincidence, do not miss the opportunity to attend these fun festivals if your travel dates allow it.

 The traditional Chinese calendar is based on the time it takes the moon to orbit the earth.
 The monthly cycle is the time that elapses from the moment that the moon is in a particular position until it returns to that position again, for example from new moon to new moon, which happens every 28.53 solar days.

 The animals of the Chinese zodiac are used to date the years in a cycle of 12 years.
-2021 is the year of the Ox and in 2022 it will be the year of the Tiger.
+2022 is the year of the Tiger and in 2023 it will be the year of the Rabbit.

 Here, people always say that the New Year is the ideal time to purge all past “sins” and make new vows for the coming year to ensure that luck will be on your side.
 Wearing red garments is the way to guarantee this.